-This Plan is the first phase of the Pacific Northwest Railroad Archive's effort to make its collections discoverable to a wider audience and assure the long-term preservation of its digital collections.
+This Plan is a living document for the Pacific Northwest Railroad Archive and is intended to be used, changed, and updated to reflect current practices and work to make collections discoverable to a wider audience and assure the long-term preservation of digital collections.

-Over the next couple years, PNRA will systematically select and test technical systems and platforms for its digital collections and migrate collections and collection information management and preservation to the new systems.
-As this effort unfolds, elements of this plan will be implemented and most likely, revised or expanded.
-The first review and modification of this plan will occur as part of the second phase of this process, by June 2017.
+PNRA has tested and selected AtoM as its collection platform and is currently migrated collection content in the collection management system.
+As this effort continues to unfold, elements of this plan will be implemented, revised or expanded.
+The first review and modification of this plan occurred upon the completion of the second phase of this process, August 2018.

 The practice of preserving and managing digital information in perpetuity is undergoing rapid change as technologies evolve, systems improve, and emerging standards and best practices are adopted.
-Thus, this Plan and the process undertaken to achieve the ultimate goal of the PNRA achieving Trusted Digital Repository status, will be updated and modified to adapt to new information and opportunities.
+Thus, this Plan and the process undertaken to achieve the ultimate goal of the PNRA receiving Trusted Digital Repository (TRAC) status, will be updated and modified to adapt to new information and opportunities.